material-components/material-components-android/docs/theming/Motion.md

 }
 ```

-We pass in `false` for the exit `MaterialElevationScale` `growing` constructor
+Pass `false` for the exit `MaterialElevationScale` `growing` constructor param,
-param, to scale down or shrink Fragment A when it is exiting during the enter
+to scale down or shrink Fragment A when it is exiting during the enter container
-container transform.
-Whereas we pass in `true` for the reenter
+transform.
+Pass `true` for the reenter `MaterialElevationScale` to scale up or
-`MaterialElevationScale` to scale up or expand Fragment A when it is reentering
-during the return container transform.
+expand Fragment A when it is reentering during the return container transform.

 **Note:** When using `MaterialElevationScale`, make sure to mark the root view
 of your Fragment as a